Antrel Rolle: 2011

 Defensive coordinator Perry Fewell retained Rolle as the starting free safety in 2011, along with strong safety Kenny Phillips.
 On September 19, 2011, Rolle collected a season-high nine combined tackles in the Giants' 28–16 victory against the St. Louis Rams.
 In Week 17, he recorded eight combined tackles, a pass deflection, and an interception during a 31–14 win against the Dallas Cowboys.
 He finished the season with 96 combined tackles (82 solo), four pass deflections, and two interceptions in 16 games and 16 starts.
 Rolle was required to play in the box and cover the slot receiver during the 2011 season.

 The New York Giants finished atop The NFC East with a 9–7 record and clinched a wildcard berth.
-On January 8, 2012, Rolle recorded nine combined tackles as the Giants routed the Atlanta Falcons 24–2 in the NFC Wildcard Game.
+On January 8, 2012, Rolle recorded nine combined tackles as the Giants routed the Atlanta Falcons 24–2 in the NFC Wild Card Game.
 They reached the Super Bowl after defeating the Green Bay Packers 37–20 in the NFC Divisional Round and the San Francisco 49ers 20–17 in the NFC Championship Game.
 On February 5, 2012, Rolle recorded three solo tackles as the New York Giants defeated the New England Patriots 21–17 to win Super Bowl XLVI.